A Comprehensive Overview of the IB Programme

 DP Assessment and Exams

 The assessment of DP courses involves both internal assessments that teachers grade and external moderation along with final external exams.
 The grade scale for each subject ranges from 1 to 7.
 Students need to finish all IB Diploma components including CAS to earn the diploma while obtaining at least 24 points out of 45 and meeting certain criteria such as avoiding a Grade 1 in any subject and satisfactorily completing TOK, EE and CAS.
-The maximum score is 45 points: Students can earn a total of 42 points from six subjects with each subject worth seven points along with up to three additional points from core subjects including TOK and EE.
-The average global score for students in 2023 stood at approximately 30 points while less than 1% of students reached the maximum score of 45 points.
-For details of IB DP assessment please visit our page here.
+The maximum score is 45 points.
+Learn about IB Diploma grading guidelines.
+Use our IB credit transfer tool to see how scores convert to university credit.
+Prepare with our guide to ace your IB exams.

 University Recognition

 The DP is explicitly designed as a pre-university qualification.
 Leading universities worldwide recognize or give credit for IB diplomas.
-Many appreciate DP students’ breadth of knowledge (six subjects) and the research and writing skills fostered by TOK and the EE:
+Many appreciate DP students' breadth of knowledge (six subjects) and the research and writing skills fostered by TOK and the EE.
+Learn more about IB/AP and college admission:

 - It demonstrably develops skills crucial for university success, including critical thinking, independent research, academic writing, and time management.